Entertainment (2015 film): Plot

+He tours a ghost town and leaves a voicemail for his daughter lamenting how hard it is to reach her.
+Cousin John shows him an orange orchard and they overfly his land in a light aircraft before, dining al fresco, John fails in his drunken attempts to get The Comedian to entertain his family.
+The next day The Comedian goes to a bowling alley then a shooting park before crashing a chromotherapy seminar and falling asleep in the midst of it.
+He encounters The Chromotherapist again at his hotel.
+She puts him in a red-light therapy booth as she sets up chairs for another seminar.
+In his hotel room he watches the same soap opera again.
+Eddie performs to an enthusiastic crowd.
+A filmmaker wants The Comedian to star in a video, but he abandons the desert set while the camera is being set up.

-Before a show, Eddie approaches the comedian and briefly expresses his gratitude for working with him, but the performer responds somewhat indifferently.
-The show goes disastrously: not a single patron of the bar laughs and the comedian aims extremely vulgar insults at a woman (Amy Seimetz), who throws a drink at him before leaving the bar, then assaults him as he is walking to his car.
-Eddie tries to help him by taking him to his hotel room, but the comedian eventually lashes out at his partner as well.
+Preparing for a show Eddie thanks The Comedian for bringing him along.
+The show goes badly and the comedian aims vulgar insults at a woman, who throws a drink at him before leaving the bar, then assaults him as he is walking to his car.
+Eddie takes him to his hotel room, but the comedian eventually insults him too.

-The next morning, the comedian stops on the road to examine a wrecked car.
-He hits a dog on the road that night, and later, in a public bathroom, a stranger named Tommy (Michael Cera) claims his car has broken down and asks if the performer can keep him company while he waits for help.
-The Comedian responds very little, staring blankly.
-He gets extremely drunk in his hotel room and leaves another voicemail to his daughter in which he quietly sings Ave Maria.
+The Comedian stops on the road to examine a wrecked car.
+He hits a dog on the road and, in a public bathroom, a stranger named Tommy says his car has broken down and asks The Comedian to keep him company while he waits for help.
+The Comedian rebuffs him.
+He gets drunk in his hotel room and leaves another voicemail, quietly singing Ave Maria.

-Later, the comedian performs at a party where he ends up staying the night.
-Afterwards, he visits a public restroom where he investigates the cries of a woman coming from the women's restroom.
-He finds a woman in labor who begs for his help; the film cuts to the bloodied comedian falling asleep against the wall of the bathroom as he holds the presumably stillborn infant.
-He wakes up the next morning to find children smearing chocolate on the window of the car he was sleeping in.
+The Comedian performs at a party and stays the night.
+Investigating cries from a restroom, he finds a woman in labor.
+We next see the bloodied Comedian on the floor propped against the restroom wall holding the lifeless newborn.
+He wakes up the next morning in his car to find children smearing chocolate on the windows.

-That night, during his act, the comedian picks up a trophy at the venue, aims it at the audience, and pretends to fire at them; he eventually resorts to making fart noises with his mouth before walking off stage.
-The manager of the venue tells him, "We're not paying for that" before the performer leaves.
-He later leaves a fifth voicemail for his daughter in a public restroom.
+At his next performance, The Comedian just picks up a trophy and aims it at the audience, pretending to shoot at them with it.
+His vocalized shooting noises devolve into continuous blowing raspberries until he walks off stage.
+The manager says, "We're not paying for that".
+He leaves a fifth voicemail for his daughter from a public restroom.

-At the pool party of a celebrity (Tim Heidecker) the next day, the comedian emerges from a cake before having a mental breakdown on stage and throwing himself into the pool.
-As he swims to the edge of the pool, images appear of him dripping wet on stage, wearing the same white outfit seen before, and exiting a jail cell.
-He enters the set of the soap opera that he had been watching; the film ends as the comedian has a manic episode while watching himself on screen.
+At The Celebrity's pool party, The Comedian emerges to applause from a cake, then breaks down sobbing on hands and knees before throwing himself into the pool.
+As he wades to the edge, images appear of him dripping wet on stage, wearing the same white outfit seen before, and exiting a jail cell.
+He enters the set of the soap opera.
+Sitting on a hotel room bed, he laughs hysterically as he watches himself in the soap opera on the television.